 “Eric eats a lot of tacos.
 I would trust his judgment.” -Ann Thuy Nguyen, endorsing my review of La Perlita’s barbacoa and al pastor tacos

 I spent the last 4 years writing Triad City Beat‘s food column, and the better part of that time writing the Barstool booze column, too.
-I’ve written several food & drink pieces for Winston-Salem Monthly magazine, and I wrote these freelance food articles as well:
+I’ve regularly covered food & drink for Winston-Salem Monthly magazine, and I wrote these freelance food articles as well:

-I turned Triad City Beat newspaper’s food coverage into one of the paper’s flagship components, the lone reason that countless people pick up a copy or click over to the website.
+I turned Triad City Beat newspaper’s food coverage into one of the paper’s flagship components, the lone reason that countless people picked up a copy or clicked over to the website.

 Some weeks I reviewed new restaurants or interviewed sommeliers, but I also hung out in a bar affiliated with Hells Angels.
-(Someone called a threat into the office after that one, but luckily it ended there.)
+(Someone called a threat into our office after that one, but luckily it ended there.)
 Some pieces tackled serious issues like immigration or lunch on lockdown, while others were decidedly light-hearted.